babariviere/ats/README.md

 There is 3 datasets for continents in `priv/data`:

 - continents/high.geojson: continents in full resolution (high computation)
-- continents/medium.geojson: continents_full simplified to 2%
+- continents/medium.geojson: continents/high simplified to 2%
-- continents/low.geojson: continents_full simplified to 1%
+- continents/low.geojson: continents/high simplified to 1%

 Simplified versions give us boundaries that are precise enough.
 Only issue is that it may give false positive for certains cases (coordinates near